equalitie/ouinet/README.md

     vagrant $ git clone --recursive /vagrant
     vagrant $ ./vagrant/scripts/build-android.sh

-Note that we cloned a fresh copy of the `ouinet` repository at `/vagrant`.
-This is not strictly necessary since the build environment supports out-of-source builds, however it spares you from having to keep your source directory clean and submodules up to date.
+Note that we cloned a fresh copy of the Ouinet repository at `/vagrant`.
+This is not strictly necessary since the build environment supports out-of-source builds, however it spares you from having to keep your source directory clean and submodules up to date at the host.
 If you fullfill these requirements, you can just skip the cloning and run `/vagrant/scripts/build-android.sh` instead.

+If you want a build for a different ABI, do set the `ABI` environment
+variable:

+    vagrant $ env ABI=x86_64 /path/to/build-android.sh

+In any case, when the build script finishes successfully, it will leave the Ouinet AAR library at `<ANDROID BUILD DIR>/outputs/aar/ouinet-debug.aar` (where `<ANDROID BUILD DIR>=build-android/builddir/ouinet/build-android` unless instructed otherwise, e.g. via Android Studio).

-When the build script finishes successfully, it prints out a path to the `browser-debug.apk` app package which can now be copied to the host and deployed to the phone, for instance:
+The script will also print out a path to the demo client APK package (`<ANDROID BUILD DIR>/outputs/apk/debug/browser-debug.apk` by default) which can now be copied to the host and deployed to the phone, for instance:

     vagrant $ cp /path/to/browser-debug.apk /vagrant-rw
     vagrant $ exit
     host    $ adb install /path/to/browser-debug.apk

-The script builds by default an APK for the `armeabi-v7a` [Android ABI][].
-If you want a build for a different ABI, just set the `ABI` environment variable:

-    vagrant $ env ABI=x86_64 /path/to/build-android.sh

 Please note that merging different ABI builds at the same build directory is not yet supported.
-To remove potentially conflicting files while keeping downloads and ABI-neutral source files so that you can reuse them for the next build, please run:
+If you want to rebuild for a different ABI, you can remove potentially conflicting files (including the generated AAR and APK!)  while keeping downloads and ABI-neutral source files so that you can reuse them for the next build.
+Just run:

     vagrant $ /path/to/build-android.sh abiclean

 [Android ABI]: https://developer.android.com/ndk/guides/abis.html

-### Setting up
+### Setting up the demo client

 The Android app has user menus for specifying the injector's endpoint, injector's credentials, and the IPFS database ID (IPNS), but that is very